scaldi/scaldi-website/learn.md

 ## JSR 330 Support

+{% include ext.html type="info" title="Intended for integration" %}
+JSR 330 support can be very helpful for integration with other libraries and frameworks.
+It also useful during the migration as you move your existing codebase to scaldi, assuming that you used another JSR 330 compatible DI library (like Google Guice).
+If you are starting from scratch or don't need this kind integration, then I would recommend to avoid JSR 330 annotations and use normal [Binding DSL](#define-bindings).
+{% include cend.html %}

 Scaldi implements [JSR 330 (Dependency Injection for Java)](https://jcp.org/en/jsr/detail?id=330) spec.
 This allows you to bind
 JSR 330 annotated classes and inject scaldi bindings from them.
 From the optional part of JSR 330 spec, only private member injection is supported (which means that static injection is not supported).